JoseMiralles/Homework/Week_5/W5D4/Neighborhood/README.md

 - Just create them like any other ruby file: https://github.com/JoseMiralles/Homework/tree/master/Week_5/W5D4/Neighborhood/app/models
+#### Optional, annotate:
+If you have the annotate gem installed, you can get schema info in your model file.

+`bundle exec annotate --models`

+- I'm not 100% sure how this works tbh.

 ## 9. add validation and associations in model files (person.rb, house.rb)
 - Look at the files from the previous step.